 Here are 17 Terrible Marvel Phase 4 Rumors We Hope Aren’t Real.

-Hela, the Goddess of Death, posed a genuine threat in the rollicking Thor: Ragnarok.
-She was a commanding presence, no doubt aided by the casting of Oscar winner Cate Blanchett, who pushed the titular hero into unchartered territory, both emotionally and in terms of his powers.
+Hela, the Goddess of Death, posed a genuine threat in Thor: Ragnarok.
+She was a commanding presence, aided by the casting of Oscar winner Cate Blanchett, who pushed the titular hero into unchartered territory, both emotionally and in terms of power.
 She also died in what looked to be spectacular fashion at the end of the film.

 There have been rumors that Hela could make a return in Infinity War, perhaps as the MCU’s answer to Death, a being that Thanos is forever trying to win over in the comics.